Ferrocene: Metallation

 Ferrocene readily metallates.
 Ferrocene reacts with butyllithium to give 1,1-dilithioferrocene, which is a versatile nucleophile.
-In combination with butyllithiium, tert-butyllithium produces monolithioferrocene.
+In combination with butyllithium, tert-butyllithium produces monolithioferrocene.
 Likewise ferrocene mercurates to give ferrocendiyl dimercuriacetate.

 Further reaction gives the nitro, halo-, and borono derivatives.

 Redox chemistry

 The one-electron oxidized derivative of biferrocene has attracted much research attention.

-Ferrocene undergoes a one-electron oxidation at around 0.4 V versus a saturated calomel electrode (SCE), becoming ferrocenium.
-Although the nomenclature is not internally consistent, ferrocenium is abbreviated Fc^{+}.
-This reversible oxidation has been used as standard in electrochemistry as Fc^{+}/Fc = 0.64 V versus the standard hydrogen electrode, however other values have been reported.
-Ferrocenium tetrafluoroborate is a common reagent.
+Ferrocene undergoes a one-electron oxidation at around 0.4 V versus a saturated calomel electrode (SCE), becoming ferrocenium, often abbreviated Fc+.
+This reversible oxidation is used as a reference electrode and internal standard in non-aqueous electrochemistry.
+While its exact potential is dependent on conditions, values including Fc+/Fc = 0.64 V versus the standard hydrogen electrode have been reported.
 The remarkably reversible oxidation-reduction behaviour has been extensively used to control electron-transfer processes in electrochemical and photochemical systems.
+Ferrocenium tetrafluoroborate is commonly employed as a one-electron oxidant.

-Substituents on the cyclopentadienyl ligands alters the redox potential in the expected way: electron-withdrawing groups such as a carboxylic acid shift the potential in the anodic direction (i.e. made more positive), whereas electron-releasing groups such as methyl groups shift the potential in the cathodic direction (more negative).
+Substituents on the cyclopentadienyl ligands alter the redox potential in the expected way: electron-withdrawing groups such as a carboxylic acid shift the potential in the anodic direction (i.e. made more positive), whereas electron-releasing groups such as methyl groups shift the potential in the cathodic direction (more negative).
 Thus, decamethylferrocene is much more easily oxidised than ferrocene and can even be oxidised to the corresponding dication.
-Ferrocene is often used as an internal standard for calibrating redox potentials in non-aqueous electrochemistry.